thegeekyb0y/sklearn-cheat/README.md

 poly_features = poly.fit_transform(data)
 ```

+### FunctionTransformer:
-- **FunctionTransformer**: FunctionTransformer allows you to apply any custom function to your dataset.
+FunctionTransformer allows you to apply any custom function to your dataset.
 This is useful for preprocessing steps that are not covered by existing transformers.
 You can define your own transformation logic and integrate it seamlessly into your machine learning pipeline.
 ```python
 from sklearn.preprocessing import FunctionTransformer import numpy as np